paolopedrigal/desktop-cleaner/README.md

 # desktop-cleaner
-To clean clutter that is on your machine's desktop.
+To clean and organize folders in your machine.

 Tasks:
 1. To put all screenshots in a single folder, called "Screenshots", sorted in order by date